-Asian shares mostly higher on optimism about US-China trade war
+European markets trade lower on Germany GDP contraction

 Traders are cautiously optimistic again about the potential for progress in the costly trade war between the U.S. and China.

-Japan's benchmark Nikkei rose 1.1 percent, Hong Kong's Hang Seng rose at first but reversed course and was down nearly 0.2 percent and China's Shanghai Composite was up 1.4 percent as a report showed China's industrial firms returned to profit in July..
+Japan's benchmark Nikkei ended the day up 0.96 percent, Hong Kong's Hang Seng rose at first but reversed course and was down nearly 0.2 percent and China's Shanghai Composite closed with a gain of 1.4 percent as a report showed China's industrial firms returned to profit in July..

 MORE FROM FOXBUSINESS.COM